10 Best Arcades in Metro Phoenix

 Dave & Busters

-Everything seems bigger at either of the two Dave & Busters locations in the Valley: Its ginormous floor space, its selection of high-end and high-tech games (including a towering, interactive edition of Connect Four and a ginormous version of that vexing merchandiser Stacker), and its drinks mixed up at multiple bars (top-shelf cocktails with heavy pour are in abundance).
-And then are the pimp prizes available for those patrons who can score a sufficient amount tickets, including gaming systems, cocktail ware, and even home appliances.
+Everything seems bigger at any of the three Dave & Busters locations in the Valley: its ginormous floor space, its selection of high-end and high-tech games (including a towering, interactive edition of Connect Four and a ginormous version of that vexing merchandiser Stacker), and its drinks mixed up at multiple bars (top-shelf cocktails with heavy pour are in abundance).
+And then are the pimp prizes available for those patrons who can score a sufficient amount of tickets, including gaming systems, cocktail ware, and even home appliances.
 Helpfully, there are paper buckets available to tote your winnings, which, along with all its swanky and flashy games, give D&B a casino-like feel.
-Besides, where else can go on an undersea roller coaster simulator like Typhoon or fight a knight with a virtual sword before getting in 12 frames of gutterball action via the upstairs bowling alley?
+Besides, where else can you go on an undersea roller coaster simulator like Typhoon or fight a knight with a virtual sword before getting in 12 frames of gutterball action via the upstairs bowling alley?

 Cobra Arcade Bar

 Stepping through the front door of StarFighters is like falling through a warp zone into to the heyday of arcades.
-Pretty much everything at this 4,000-square-foot Mesa establishment is of throwback nature, from the array of circa 1980s plastic toys and vintage phone booth (remember those?) displayed in the foyer to the neon Pac Man on the wall and the retro jukebox blaring classic rock hits.
-And, of course, its voluminous selection of more than 100 joystick classics waiting inside, which were personally curated by the spot’s co-owners (and hardcore game collectors) Steve Thomas and Mike Lovato.
+Pretty much everything at this 4,000-square-foot Mesa establishment is of throwback nature, from the array of circa 1980s plastic toys and vintage phone booth (remember those?) displayed in the foyer to the neon

 In many ways, StarFighters is a museum and shrine to arcade history.
 There are rather Paleolithic contraptions like Boot Hill or Space Invaders, old-school vector graphics games like Red Baron and Space Duel, and such legendary titles as Super Mario Bros. and Galaga, Centipede, and Spy Hunter.
 A host of rarities and gems are also afoot, including Sea Wolf, Crossbow, S.T.U.N.
-Runner, and even a old Dragon’s Lair that’s autographed by Don Bluth, the renowned animator who helped design it.
-True, the place is only open on the weekends and involves a long drive out to the far reaches of Mesa to get there.
-Both hassles are totally worth it, however, considering the quality and quantity of StarFighters’ collection.
+Runner, and even

 2000 E. Rio Salado Parkway